Andres Reyes Jr.: Works

-Andres, the first Atenean law graduate appointed by Duterte, previously served the Metropolitan Trial Court of Makati, Regional Trial Court of San Mateo Rizal and started working as the Associate Justice of the appellate court in 1999.
+Reyes, the first Atenean law graduate appointed by Duterte, previously served the Metropolitan Trial Court of Makati, Regional Trial Court of San Mateo Rizal and started working as the Associate Justice of the appellate court in 1999.
 In 2010, he was appointed as Presiding Justice of the Court of Appeals.

 Personal life

 Reyes is the son of Andres Reyes, Sr., a former Presiding Justice of the Court of Appeals during the Marcos era, and Minerva Bernal.

+Reyes attended La Salle Green Hills and De La Salle University, before continuing his education at Saint Mary's College of California, where he obtained a bachelor's degree in Economics.
+He studied law at Ateneo de Manila University.
+In 2002, he earned a Master of Public Administration from the Philippine Women's University.